 Turning can be done manually or with the help of a computer.

-This is an extremely flexible machining process because the cutting tools can perform a wide variety of movements.
-In milling processes, the workpiece is attached to a moving work table that adjusts to direct it towards fixed or moving cutting tools.
+Milling is an extremely flexible machining technique because the cutting tools can perform a wide variety of movements.
+In milling processes, the workpiece is attached to a moving worktable that adjusts to direct it towards fixed or moving cutting tools.

-A wide variety of tools can be used for this process, but the ones that are designed for this purpose are called milling machines.
-These machine tools come in different shapes and sizes, and the placement of flutes and teeth can vary, enabling the creation of complex designs.
+A wide variety of tools can be used for this process, but the ones that are specifically designed for this purpose are called milling machines.
+These machine tools come in different shapes and sizes, and their placement of flutes and teeth can vary, enabling the creation of complex designs.

 With drilling, holes are made through the material of the industrial part.
 This type of machining is used to prepare the parts for the assembly of different components.
 Each material has recommended tools and settings to create smooth, easy-to-clean holes.